Wireless light switch: Complicated wiring

 Multiple wireless transmitters can command a single receiver.
 This means switches in different locations can turn the same electrical load on or off.
 Switching like this is often used in stairwells or rooms where two or more switches are used to turn one light on or off.
 Achieving this result with wired three-way or four-way switches requires a higher level of electrical knowledge and more time for wiring and installation.

-Remodeling
+Remodelling

 Wireless light switches eliminate the wire from the light to the switch location.
-This is useful in remodeling situations where new wiring can be a hassle.
+This is useful in remodelling situations where new wiring can be a hassle.
 Rather than tearing down a wall to gain access to the wires, a wireless switch can be used.
-This avoids any need to access wires and makes remodeling fast and simple.
+This avoids any need to access wires and makes remodelling fast and simple.

 Log homes

 Another use for wireless switches is in log homes, where electrical installations can be difficult because of the amount of routing and drilling that would otherwise be needed.
 When running a regular (non-wireless) circuit, the electrician must drill a hole through all of the logs to get each wire to the switch location.
 The electrician also must cut a large hole in the log to install a switch box.
 Wireless switches do not need switch boxes because there are no wires and no routing is needed.
 This decreases the electrical work required.